 But, four generations back, I can remember 1937 when there were no reserves, and plenty of homeless people actually froze to death.
 Plenty of people were then talking Communist who nowadays are talking McCarthyism, hoping no one notices the switch.
 I used to ride up and down the elevator of a hospital with Harry Gold, the thermonuclear spy no less.
 So what worries me about the present uproar is that it comes too soon, before very many people get really scared enough to do really stupid things, then recognize their folly.

-I think it was Abbie Hoffman, not Jerry Rubin, who climbed up into the visitors gallery of the New York Stock Exchange and threw handsful of dollar bills, salted with just a few hundred-dollar bills to bring trading to a halt.
+I think it was Abbie Hoffman, not Jerry Rubin, who climbed up into the visitors' gallery of the New York Stock Exchange and threw handsful of dollar bills, salted with just a few hundred-dollar bills to bring trading to a halt.
 Big joke; just see who was scrambling on the floor.
-That's what the sixties seemed like to most of us; big joke.
-But out at Kent State some kids with crew cuts were in formation, under orders that at the last moment the gun barrels must come level -- and the live rounds slide home.
+That's what the sixties seemed like to most of us; a big joke.
+But out at Kent State, some kids with crew cuts were information, under orders that at the last moment the gun barrels must come level -- and the live rounds slide home.